|

 Ho’okipa Beach

-This is an extremely local beach (one of Maui’s best surf spots) so just be really sensitive to your surroundings.
+***This is a VERY local beach (probably the most on the island) and while 99% of locals are always super friendly, just be really sensitive to your surroundings.
 It’s a neighborhood spot, but it’s become sooooo popular because of the turtles in recent years so it’s an interesting vibe.
 Be on your best behavior (be friendly, polite, respectful, and aware that you’re in someone’s “backyard”) and you won’t have any problems.

 Kuau (Tavares) Bay

 The turtles aren’t monitored here like they are at Ho’okipa and there aren’t nearly as many people so it feels like a more natural environment.
-Just remember to stay AT LEAST 10 feet away from them and don’t be tempted to sneak in close just because there’s nobody enforcing the rules.
+Just remember to stay at least 10 feet away from them and don’t be tempted to sneak in close because there’s nobody enforcing the rules.

 P.S.
 Thanks for sticking around and reading this whole post!
 If you have ANY questions about planning your trip to Hawaii, you can join my free Facebook group here.
 I’m there answering questions every day and there are 7500+ other friends who have a ton of Hawaii information to share!